Writing Tips & Resources

 • B: Last Name, First Name of Podcast host and First Name Last Name of Guest (if relevant).
 "TItle of Episode."
 Produced by orginization Name.
 Podcast Series Title.
 Date Aired.
 Podcast, MP# audio, time lenght.
 Accessed date.
 URL.

 • N: 15.
-Podcast host First Name Last Name and First Name Last Name of guest (if relevant), "Title of Podcast," date, in Title of Podcast Series, produced by orginization, podcast, MP3 audio, time lenght, accessed date, URL.
+Podcast host First Name Last Name and First Name Last Name of guest (if relevant), "Title of Podcast," date, in Title of Podcast Series, produced by orginization, podcast, MP3 audio, time length, accessed date, URL.

 Helpful Resources for Your Studies!